Implement runner using React

 - Classic

-The stock runners all depend on the Runner Foundation package and React.
-The Tripetto Runner Foundation library is the actual workhorse of the Tripetto runners.
+The stock runners all depend on the Runner library and React.
+The Tripetto Runner library is the actual workhorse of the Tripetto runners.
 It parses the form definition and prepares it for UI rendering.
 React is used for the actual rendering.

 đ Basic implementationâ